irlcode/RFSD/README.md

 RFSD = RFSD.rename({item[0]: item[1] for item in zip(renaming_df['original'], renaming_df['descriptive'])})
 ```

-Please note that the data is not shuffled within year, meaning that streaming first __n__ rows will not yield a random sample.
+Please note that the data is not shuffled within year, meaning that streaming the first __n__ rows will not yield a random sample.

 #### Local File Import